engri-1101/textbook/_sources/chapters/tsp/intro.md

 $$202+445 + 39 + 180 + 105 + 135 + 129 = 1235.$$

-Clearly, the first tour isbetter.
+Clearly, the first tour is better.

 The salesman would like to choose the order in which to visit the cities so as to minimize the total cost of his trip.